-When dowel splices need to be driven, assist the Engineer in performing dynamic instrumentation during the driving of each dowel spliced pile to monitor and control the stresses and verify the splicing integrity.
+When electing to use dowel splices need to be driven, assist the Engineer in performing a dynamic load test on instrumentation during the driving of each dowel spliced pile to monitor and control the stresses and verify the splicing integrity at the end of driving.
 Replace any damaged pile splices in accordance with 455-11.2.7.
-Provide the Engineer 48 hours advance notification prior to driving spliced piles.
+Provide the Engineer 48 hours advance notification prior to driving spliced piles with epoxy bonded dowel splices.